oasis-tcs/openc2-jadn/jadn-v2.0.md

 But a type can contain references to itself or to other types without restriction, as long as the referenced type contains a primary key that identifies instances of that type.

-The link extension supports references: the *key* option designates a field as a primary key, and the *link* option designates a field as a foreign key that references an instance of the specified type.
+The link shortcut supports references: the *key* option designates a field as a primary key, and the *link* option designates a field as a foreign key that references an instance of the specified type.
 The *key* and *link* options do not affect serialization or validation of data, but they MAY be used by applications to perform relationship-aware operations such as checking referential integrity.